osuosl/osuosl-pelican/content/blog/posts/PyCon-2016.rst

 This simplicity saves developers hours of work.
 Even beginner programmers can learn it with ease, at least at the most basic level.
 However, even the simplest of languages are complex in their own right and a program like Python needs to be streamlined.
-THat's where Pymesync comes in.
+That's where Pymesync comes in.

-Pymesync is an application programming interface (API) library for another part of Python, Timesync.
-Timesync is a time-tracking API developed and used at the OSL.
+Pymesync is an application programming interface (API) library for Timesync, a time-tracking API.
+Both were developed and are used here at the lab.

 For just a little more context, an API is a tool that helps build software and applications.
 It's comprised of preset functions that are commonly used by